 • Launch of the Italian OpSat satellite, an optical satellite with a resolution under 1m built by Israel Aircraft Industry.
 It is a compensation for the sale of Italian trainer jets to Israel.

-• Planned launch of the Mohamed VI-A satellite, built by Airbus (for the bus) and TAS (for the payload) for Morocco.
+• Launch of the Mohamed VI-A satellite, built by Airbus (for the bus) and TAS (for the payload) for Morocco.
 It seems to be similar to the Pléiades satellites, with a resolution probably around 70cm, and operates as part of a 2-satellite constellation.

 • Tentative launch of the Spanish Ingenio satellite, an optical satellite with 2.5m resolution built by Airbus.